Good Luck on Friday the 13th

 Dolce and Gabbana are one Italian design firm well known for producing jewelry that bears both crosses and horns.
 Similarly, Roberto Cavalli's line of jewelry--including necklaces and cuff links--feature the famous corni.
 If you're not looking to hundreds on a designer piece there are now countless inexpensive versions of these types of jewelry and amulets available online or at stores like Forever 21.

 Interested in learning more about Italian superstitions?
-Check out LifeInItaly's article all about the subject.
+Click on the link to read more about the subject.